Ksenija Pavlovic

 Ksenija Pavlovic is an American journalist, political scientist, educator, political and cultural critic, a published poet and author of the novel Pisma Vetru.

 Early life

 Pavlovic was born in former Yugoslavia.
 After graduating in Journalism and Political Science from the University of Belgrade Faculty of Political Sciences and obtaining an M.A. in American politics, she moved to London to study at the London School of Economics (LSE) earning an MSc in European Ideas and Identities.

 Career

+Pavlovic is the White House Correspondent and State Department Correspondent.
+She broke many stories on the US-Western Balkans related topics most notably Serbia-Kosovo normalization agreement on the path to normalisation between Kosovo and Serbia.